SolaceProducts/pubsubplus-gcp-quickstart/README.md

 # How to Deploy a VMR
 This is a 3 step process:

 * Go to the Solace Developer portal and request a Solace Comunity edition VMR.
 This process will return an email with a Download link.
+Do a right click "Copy Hyperlink" on the "Download the VMR Community Edition for Docker" hyperlink.
+This will be needed in the following section.

 <a href="http://dev.solace.com/downloads/download_vmr-ce-docker" target="_blank">
     <img src="https://raw.githubusercontent.com/SolaceLabs/solace-gcp-quickstart/master/images/register.png"/>